 The State shall have the right to audit the Contractor's performance of this contract upon a thirty (30) days' written notice.
 Contractor shall utilize generally accepted accounting principles, and shall maintain the accounting records, and other records and information relevant to the contract (Information) to enable the State to audit the contract.
 (Neb.
-Rev. Stat, §84-304 et seq.)
+Rev. Stat. §84-304 et seq.)
 The State may audit and the Contractor shall maintain, the Information during the term of the contract and for a period of five (5) years after the completion of this contract or until all issues or litigation are resolved, whichever is later.
-The Contractor shall make the Information available to the State at Contractor's place of business or a location acceptable to both Parties during normal busines hours.
+The Contractor shall make the Information available to the State at Contractor's place of business or a location acceptable to both Parties during normal business hours.
 If this is not practical or the Contractor so elects, the Contractor may provide electronic or paper copies of the Information.
 The State reserves the right to examine, make copies of, and take notes on any Information relevant to this contract, regardless of the form or the Information, how it is stored, or who possesses the Information.
-Under no circumstance will the Contractor be required to create or maintain documents not kept in the ordinary course of contractor's business operations, nor will contractor be required to contractor.
+Under no circumstance will the Contractor be required to create or maintain documents not kept in the ordinary course of contractor's business operations, nor will contractor be required to disclose any information, including but not limited to product cost data, which is confidential or proprietary to contractor.

-Accept (Initial) Reject (Initial) Reject & Provide Alternative within Solicitation Response (Initial) NOTES/COMMENTS: YNSP -
+Accept (Initial) Reject (Initial) Reject & Provide Alternative within Solicitation Response (Initial) NOTES/COMMENTS: YNSP